adi1bioinfo/bioEmu_GPCR/README.md

 ## Deep Dive into GPCR Dynamics — Why They Matter 🎯

+**G protein-coupled receptors** (GPCRs) constitute a large family of membrane proteins that sense signals outside the cell and activate inside signal transduction pathways and, ultimately, cellular responses.
 GPCRs are pivotal molecular gatekeepers in human physiology — regulating senses, neurotransmission, immune responses, and countless cellular pathways.

 Why focus on GPCRs?